-Following a series of meetings between the IST, The Arts Council, Creative UK and Creative & Cultural Skills, it was agreed that the best way forward would be to explore this further by piloting a registration scheme with a single sector, which currently employs a sizeable cohort of creative professionals, that sector being Higher Education.
+A project to establish a registration framework for creative technical specialists started some time ago and following a series of meetings between the IST, The Arts Council, Creative UK and Creative & Cultural Skills, it was agreed that the best way forward would be to explore this further by piloting a registration scheme with a single sector, which currently employs a sizeable cohort of creative professionals, that sector being Higher Education.

 The reasons for the choice of that sector included:

-- the volume of technical personnel in the sector. - their broad range of skills, knowledge & expertise - their familiarity with professional accreditation in other disciplines
+- the volume of technical personnel in the sector - their broad range of skills, knowledge & expertise - their familiarity with professional accreditation in other disciplines

-The project will be driven forward initially by Creative UK and the IST, in collaboration with experts from other related organisations acting in an advisory capacity.
+The project is being driven forward by Creative UK and the IST, in collaboration with experts from other related organisations acting in an advisory capacity, through a Steering Group, which meets periodically to discuss and monitor standards and progress.